ondefy/Zyfi-Token-Zkforge/README.md

-# Ondefy (ZYFI) Solidity Project
+# Zyfi (ZFI) Solidity Project

 ## Overview

-This project involves the development of Solidity contracts to implement the tokenomics of Ondefy (ZYFI).
+This project involves the development of Solidity contracts to implement the tokenomics of Zyfi (ZFI).
 The contracts are built using Foundry and are intended for deployment on the ZkSync network.
 The primary contracts developed in this project are:

-1. **Staking Contract for ZYFI Token**
+1. **Staking for ZFI Token**
-   - Allows users to stake ZYFI tokens.
+   - Allows users to stake ZFI tokens to get stZFI.
    - Supports the minting of a non-transferable stZFY token.
-   - Enables the distribution of ZYFI rewards and yield in any ERC20 token.
+   - Enables the distribution of ZFI rewards and yield in an ERC20 token.
-   - Implements a cooldown period for users wishing to withdraw from the staking contract.
+   - Implements a cooldown period for users wishing to withdraw from the staking contract (6, 12 or 24 months).

-2. **Escrowed Token Contract**
-   - Creates an escrowed token (esZFY) that can be minted from ZYFI by the team.
-   - Implements an "airdrop" mechanism to distribute esZFY to any address.
-   - Escrowed tokens behave similarly to staked tokens but remain locked until the user triggers unvesting.
-   - Unescrowing/unvesting results in burning esZFY and distributing ZYFI tokens over a 6-month period.

 ## Contract Details

 ### Staking Contract (Staking.sol)

-The Staking contract facilitates staking of ZYFI tokens and provides functionality for managing staked tokens, rewards, and cooldown periods for withdrawals.
+The Staking contract facilitates staking of ZFI tokens and provides functionality for managing staked tokens, rewards, and cooldown periods for withdrawals.

 Key Features:

-- Staking ZYFI tokens.
+- Staking ZFI tokens.
 - Minting stZFY tokens.
-- Distributing rewards in any ERC20 token.
+- Distributing rewards in an ERC20 token.
 - Implementing a cooldown period for withdrawals.

-### Escrowed Token Contract (EscrowedToken.sol)

-The Escrowed Token contract manages the creation and distribution of esZFY tokens, which are minted from ZYFI tokens and locked until unvesting is triggered.

-Key Features:

-- Creating and minting esZFY tokens from ZYFI.
-- Airdropping esZFY tokens to any address.
-- Locking of escrowed tokens until unvesting is initiated.
-- Burning esZFY tokens and distributing ZYFI tokens over a 6-month period upon unvesting.

 ### Architecture
  ![alt text](assets/ZFI.drawio.png)

 ### New Contract details
 - `Vester` : Converts stZFI into ZFI (forked from GMX's `Vester`).
 - `RewardTracker` : Manages staking and convert ZFI to stZFI.
-User cannot convert back.
+User cannot convert back, they have to go through the Vester.
 Comes under the form of ERC20 token (forked from GMX's `RewardTracker`).
 - `RewardDistributor` : Distributes necessary funds to `RewardTracker` for staking rewards (forked from GMX's `RewardDistributor`).
 - `RewardRouter` : Pilots `RewardTracker` and `Vester` contracts for handling of rewards and full account transfer. (forked from GMX's `RewardRouterV2`).
 - `ZFIToken` : ZFI token, inherits from `ERC20MinterPauserPermitUpgradeable`.